computersarecool/willynolan.com/README.md

 This is a placeholder website powered by Github pages for `computersarecool.github.io` and `willynolan.com`.

 ## Functionality
-- Mainly this just shows a centered image.
+- Mainly this just shows a full screen image.

 ### License